vleplat/randomized-row-action-framework/README.md

 ### Entropy updates overflow or underflow

 The softmax implementation subtracts the largest dual component.
 The multiplicative NMF updates clip their exponent and use a small positive floor.
 If warnings remain after changing parameters, inspect the step sizes rather than increasing the clipping threshold blindly.

 ---

-## Development status

-This repository is a clean implementation extracted from three research notebooks.
-The next development pass should focus on:

-- independent mathematical verification against the paper;
-- runtime optimization while preserving the exact iterations;
-- continuous integration;
-- final data download instructions;
-- a frozen submission tag, for example `v1.0-simax-submission`.

----